yandex-cloud/docs/en/datalens/concepts/index.md

 ---
-title: "{{ datalens-full-name }}.
-Service overview"
+title: "{{ datalens-full-name}} overview"
 description: "{{ datalens-full-name }} is a business analytics service.
-Allows you to connect to various data sources, visualize data, create dashboards, and share your results.
-This article will help you understand the relationship between entities and the difference between a workbook and collection."
+It lets you connect to various data sources, visualize data, create dashboards, and share the results.
+This article will help you to understand the relationship between entities and the difference between workbooks and collections."
 ---

 # {{ datalens-name }} overview

-{{ datalens-full-name }} is a {% if lang == "ru" and audience != "internal" %}[business analytics](../../glossary/business-analytics){% else %}business analytics{% endif %} service.
-Allows you to connect to various data sources, visualize data, create dashboards, and share your results.
+{{ datalens-full-name }} is a business analytics service.
+It lets you connect to various data sources, visualize data, create dashboards, and share the results.
 With {{ datalens-full-name }}, you can track your product and business metrics directly from data sources to make data-based decisions.

 {% if audience != "internal" %}